melanchall/drywetmidi/Docs/articles/playback/Overview.md

 Please read [Tick generator](Tick-generator.md) article and [PlaybackSettings](xref:Melanchall.DryWetMidi.Multimedia.PlaybackSettings) class documentation to learn how you can adjust playback's internals.

+Playback supports on-the-fly changes of the data being played.
+You can find detailed information on how to use this feature in the [Dynamic changes](xref:a_playback_dynamic) article.

 If you call the [Start](xref:Melanchall.DryWetMidi.Multimedia.Playback.Start) method of the [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback), execution of the calling thread will continue immediately after the method is called.
 To stop playback use the [Stop](xref:Melanchall.DryWetMidi.Multimedia.Playback.Stop) method.
 Note that there is no any pausing method since it's useless. `Stop` leaves playback at the point where the method was called.
 To move to the start of the playback use the [MoveToStart](xref:Melanchall.DryWetMidi.Multimedia.Playback.MoveToStart) method.

 > [!IMPORTANT]